cabforum/servercert/docs/EVG.md

 These Guidelines do not address the verification of information, or the issuance, use, maintenance, or revocation of EV Certificates by enterprises that operate their own Public Key Infrastructure for internal purposes only, where its Root CA Certificate is not distributed by any Application Software Supplier.

-Purpose
+# 2. Purpose**

-## 0.1.Purpose of EV Certificates
+## 2.1.
+Purpose of EV Certificates

 EV Certificates are intended for establishing Web-based data communication conduits via the TLS/SSL protocols and for verifying the authenticity of executable code.

+### 2.1.1.
 Primary Purposes

 The primary purposes of an EV Certificate are to:

-        **Identify the legal entity that controls a Web site:  **  Provide a reasonable assurance to the user of an Internet browser that the Web site the user is accessing is controlled by a specific legal entity identified in the EV Certificate by name, address of Place of Business, Jurisdiction of Incorporation or Registration and Registration Number or other disambiguating information; and
+ (1) **Identify the legal entity that controls a Web site:**  Provide a reasonable assurance to the user of an Internet browser that the Web site the user is accessing is controlled by a specific legal entity identified in the EV Certificate by name, address of Place of Business, Jurisdiction of Incorporation or Registration and Registration Number or other disambiguating information; and

-        **Enable encrypted communications with a Web site:  **  Facilitate the exchange of encryption keys in order to enable the encrypted communication of information over the Internet between the user of an Internet browser and a Web site.
+ (2) **Enable encrypted communications with a Web site:**  Facilitate the exchange of encryption keys in order to enable the encrypted communication of information over the Internet between the user of an Internet browser and a Web site.

-Secondary Purposes
+### 2.1.2  Secondary Purposes

 The secondary purposes of an EV Certificate are to help establish the legitimacy of a business claiming to operate a Web site or distribute executable code, and to provide a vehicle that can be used to assist in addressing problems related to phishing, malware, and other forms of online identity fraud.
 By providing more reliable third-party verified identity and address information regarding the business, EV Certificates may help to:

-        Make it more difficult to mount phishing and other online identity fraud attacks using Certificates;
+(1) Make it more difficult to mount phishing and other online identity fraud attacks using Certificates;

-        Assist companies that may be the target of phishing attacks or online identity fraud by providing them with a tool to better identify themselves to users; and
+(2)  Assist companies that may be the target of phishing attacks or online identity fraud by providing them with a tool to better identify themselves to users; and

-        Assist law enforcement organizations in their investigations of phishing and other online identity fraud, including where appropriate, contacting, investigating, or taking legal action against the Subject.
+(3)  Assist law enforcement organizations in their investigations of phishing and other online identity fraud, including where appropriate, contacting, investigating, or taking legal action against the Subject.

+### 2.1.3.
 Excluded Purposes

 EV Certificates focus only on the identity of the Subject named in the Certificate, and not on the behavior of the Subject.
 As such, an EV Certificate is **not** intended to provide any assurances, or otherwise represent or warrant:

-        That the Subject named in the EV Certificate is actively engaged in doing business;
+(1)  That the Subject named in the EV Certificate is actively engaged in doing business;

-        That the Subject named in the EV Certificate complies with applicable laws;
+(2)  That the Subject named in the EV Certificate complies with applicable laws;

-        That the Subject named in the EV Certificate is trustworthy, honest, or reputable in its business dealings; or
+(3)  That the Subject named in the EV Certificate is trustworthy, honest, or reputable in its business dealings; or

-        That it is "safe" to do business with the Subject named in the EV Certificate.
+(4)  That it is "safe" to do business with the Subject named in the EV Certificate.

-References
+# 3. References

 See Baseline Requirements, which are available at [www.cabforum.org](http://www.cabforum.org/).

-Definitions
+# 4. Definitions

 Capitalized Terms are defined in the Baseline Requirements except where provided below:

-**Accounting Practitioner** : ** **  A certified public accountant, chartered accountant, or a person with an equivalent license within the country of the Applicant's Jurisdiction of Incorporation or Registration or any jurisdiction where the Applicant maintains an office or physical facility; provided that an accounting standards body in the jurisdiction maintains full (not "suspended" or "associate") membership status with the International Federation of Accountants.
+**Accounting Practitioner:**  A certified public accountant, chartered accountant, or a person with an equivalent license within the country of the Applicant's Jurisdiction of Incorporation or Registration or any jurisdiction where the Applicant maintains an office or physical facility; provided that an accounting standards body in the jurisdiction maintains full (not "suspended" or "associate") membership status with the International Federation of Accountants.

-**Baseline Requirements:  ** The Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates as published by the CA/Browser Forum and any amendments to such document.
+**Baseline Requirements:**  The Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates as published by the CA/Browser Forum and any amendments to such document.

-**Business Entity** :   Any entity that is not a Private Organization, Government Entity, or Non-Commercial Entity as defined herein.
+**Business Entity:**  Any entity that is not a Private Organization, Government Entity, or Non-Commercial Entity as defined herein.
 Examples include, but are not limited to, general partnerships, unincorporated associations, sole proprietorships, etc.

-**Certificate Approver** :   A natural person who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant to (i) act as a Certificate Requester and to authorize other employees or third parties to act as a Certificate Requester, and (ii) to approve EV Certificate Requests submitted by other Certificate Requesters.
+**Certificate Approver:**   A natural person who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant to (i) act as a Certificate Requester and to authorize other employees or third parties to act as a Certificate Requester, and (ii) to approve EV Certificate Requests submitted by other Certificate Requesters.

-**Certificate Requester** :   A natural person who is either the Applicant, employed by the Applicant, an authorized agent who has express authority to represent the Applicant, or a third party (such as an ISP or hosting company) that completes and submits an EV Certificate Request on behalf of the Applicant.
+**Certificate Requester:**  A natural person who is either the Applicant, employed by the Applicant, an authorized agent who has express authority to represent the Applicant, or a third party (such as an ISP or hosting company) that completes and submits an EV Certificate Request on behalf of the Applicant.

-**Confirmation Request** :   An appropriate out-of-band communication requesting verification or confirmation of the particular fact at issue.
+**Confirmation Request:**  An appropriate out-of-band communication requesting verification or confirmation of the particular fact at issue.

-**Confirming Person** :   A position within an Applicant's organization that confirms the particular fact at issue.
+**Confirming Person:**   A position within an Applicant's organization that confirms the particular fact at issue.

 **Contract Signer** :   A natural person who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant, and who has authority on behalf of the Applicant to sign Subscriber Agreements.